 Mount Holyoke’s Leave of Absence Policy covers four types of leave: academic, medical, personal and mandatory.
 Students who are considering applying for an academic, medical or personal leave of absence should keep in mind the following:

-- Students must be in residence at Mount Holyoke for at least four semesters out of their sophomore, junior and senior years to meet graduation requirements and they must earn at least 64 Mount Holyoke credits during these semesters.The 64 Mount Holyoke credits can include Five College credits taken during the academic year through the interchange (not while on leave).
+- Undergraduate students must be in residence at Mount Holyoke for at least four semesters out of their sophomore, junior and senior years to meet graduation requirements and they must earn at least 64 Mount Holyoke credits during these semesters.The 64 Mount Holyoke credits can include Five College credits taken during the academic year through the interchange (not while on leave).

 - Financial aid recipients should visit the Office of Student Financial Services for information on financial aid and student accounts prior to applying for a leave of absence in order to understand how taking a leave might affect aid eligibility in future years, if there is any tuition account balance due, or if any student loans will enter repayment.